-The first western bean cutworm moths (Figure 1) were captured in University of Nebraska-Lincoln black light traps at Clay Center on June 25-27, North Platte on June 26-27, Scottsbluff on July 1, and Concord on July 2.
-No western bean cutworm moths had been caught yet at Mead as of July 13.
+The first western bean cutworm moths (Figure 1) were captured in University of Nebraska-Lincoln black light traps at Clay Center on June 21, Scottsbluff and Concord on June 23, and both North Platte and Mead on June 25-27.
 Flights have increased over the past two weeks and reports of egg laying (Figure 2) have come from south central, central, west central, and southwestern parts of the state.
 As the moth flight continues and egg masses are laid in crops, it is essential to scout fields for the white to purple, dome-shaped eggs (Figure 2) and young larvae (Figure 3).

 Based on light trap data, observations of egg masses in the field, and degree-day predictions, we are recommending that scouting begin immediately for western bean cutworm across the state of Nebraska.
 Scouting should be prioritized in fields that are at the preferred growth stage for egg-laying (late whorl to early tassel) and/or do not have the VIP3A Bt trait to protect them from western bean cutworm injury.

 When scouting for western bean cutworm in corn, you can save time by using UNL’s speed-scouting mobile app or spreadsheet.
 Benefits include: